top of page

 With the alert systems in place, it’s only a matter of time before the incident lands on the principal’s desk from a furious taxi service CEO or some other executive with deep pockets, breathing down the school’s redbrick neck.
 And when they discover who did it, our parents will be informed.

 The school’s front doors slide smoothly open as I rush through, nearly slamming into a girl as she waves goodbye to someone in a taxi.
-She doesn’t seem to notice but smiles as I pass.
+“Hey!”

-Joining the throng of students, I try to blend in, though kids on all sides cast me sidelong glances.
+Joining the throng of students, I try to blend in, though kids on all sides cast me sidelong glances as I pull my hood back.

 A girl a year younger than me, wearing floral perfume, winks.
-“Hey there, Axel,” she says, dipping one shoulder in greeting.
+“Hey, Axel,” she says, dipping one shoulder in greeting.
 She’s attractive enough to make me pause, accepting her flattery with a quick look.
-Any other time, I’d stay to talk, but in scenarios where teachers and principals are likely scanning the hallways for mischievous perpetrators, it’s always a good idea to look like nothing’s amiss, and she makes an easy outlet.

-I reflect her energy with my traditional suave grin, the grin of a guy who has more friends than he can count.
-It’s taken years of careful gameplay to become the person this girl sees.
-It’s what makes my days at school golden.
+I offer her the grin of a guy who has everything he needs, and more friends than he cares for.
+It’s taken years of gameplay to form the person this girl sees.

 “Hey,” I say in return, though I don’t remember her name.